MacCrazyman/Portfolio/README.md

 ### Setup
-You can go to "Code > Clone" and copy the link
+You can go to `Code > Clone` and copy the link

 ### Install
-Go to the git bash on your local machine and clone it to your local repository using the command $ git clone "repo link"
+Go to the git bash on your local machine and clone it to your local repository using the command

+    $ git clone "repo link"

 ### Usage
 Open [index file](index.html) to see the webpage